david-macmahon/s6_gateware/README.md

 Whenever you pull/merge a new version of this repository, you should verify whether the mlib_devel version has changed and, if so, update it.
-Since updating an already up-to-date submodule is essentially a no-op, you just need to follow the pull/merge command with a submodeul update command:
+Since updating an already up-to-date submodule is essentially a no-op, you just need to follow the pull/merge command with a submodule update command:

 ```bash
 $ git submodule update